triton-lang/triton/README.md

 - Automatic on-disk caching of compiled binary objects
 - Random Number Generation
 - Faster (up to 2x on A100), cleaner blocksparse ops
-- Fixed the semantics of comparison with NaN to match that of Python

 # Contributing